inf112-v21/Import-TeamName/Deliverables/ManuelTests/ManualTests.md

 5. In the find game screen: click on the back button to get back to the main menu.
 6. In the main menu screen: click on the exit button.

-If all the steps are completed and the game closes, the test is successful.
+If all the steps are completed and the game window closes, the test is successful.
 Otherwise, it failed.

 # Movement of player
 Move the player figure by clicking on the cards (23.04.21)